 Applicant categories

-Applicants under the pilots are divided into 2 categories, depending on whether or not they have the eligible Canadian work experience:
+Applicants under the pilots are divided into 2 categories, depending on whether they have the eligible Canadian work experience:

 Eligibility

-To be eligible for an occupation-restricted open work permit under one of the pilots, the applicant must
+To be eligible for an OROWP under one of the pilots, the applicant must

-Officers may consult the Home Child Care Provider Pilot and Home Support Worker Pilot instructions for guidance on permanent residence eligibility criteria, intake and processing.
+Officers may consult the HCCPP and HSWP instructions for guidance on permanent residence eligibility criteria, intake and processing.

-Note: Due to the complexity of the application process, category A applicants cannot submit their work permit application upon entry to Canada at the port of entry.
+Note: Due to the requirement to submit the work permit with the permanent resident application, Gaining experience (Category A) applicants can’t submit their work permit application upon entry to Canada at the port of entry.

 Receipt of work permit applications

-Work permit applications must be submitted with applications for permanent residence.
+Work permit applications must be submitted online with applications for permanent residence through the Permanent Residence Portal.

 Application forms

-For applicants who are physically outside of Canada, the Application for Work Permit Made Outside Canada [IMM 1295] (PDF, 572 KB) should be received, with the appropriate fees: $155 work permit fee and $100 open work permit holder fee.
+For applicants who are physically outside of Canada, the Application for work permit made outside Canada [IMM 1295] (PDF, 572 KB) should be received, with the appropriate fees: $155 for the work permit fee and $100 for the open work permit holder fee.

-For applicants who are physically in Canada and are authorized to apply for a work permit after entry as per section R199, the Application to Change Conditions, Extend My Stay or Remain in Canada as a Worker [IMM 5710] (PDF, 587 KB) should be received, with the appropriate fees: $155 work permit fee and $100 open work permit holder fee.
+For applicants who are physically in Canada and are authorized to apply for a work permit after entry as per section R199, the Application to change conditions, extend my stay or remain in Canada as a worker [IMM 5710] (PDF, 587 KB) should be received, with the appropriate fees: $155 for the work permit fee and $100 for the open work permit holder fee.

-For applicants who are physically in Canada but are not authorized to apply after entry, the Application for Work Permit Made Outside Canada [IMM 1295] (PDF, 572 KB) should be received, with the appropriate fees: $155 work permit fee and $100 open work permit holder fee.
+For applicants who are physically in Canada but are not authorized to apply after entry, the Application for work permit made outside Canada [IMM 1295] (PDF, 572 KB) should be received, with the appropriate fees: $155 for the work permit fee and $100 for the open work permit holder fee.
+There is also a special measure process for applicants who have an existing valid work permit in Canada, but had originally applied with the outside Canada form.

 Important: All applicants are required to maintain their status and authorizations if in Canada.
 They may need to apply for an extension of their temporary resident status separately to ensure they do not fall out of status while awaiting a decision on their application for permanent residence under the caregiver pilots.

-If the officer is satisfied that the applicant meets the eligibility requirements under category A and is not inadmissible, the officer will issue an occupation-restricted open work permit.
+If the officer is satisfied that the applicant meets the eligibility requirements under Gaining experience for permanent residence and is admissible, the officer will process the OROWP application.

 Permanent residence application is refused

-If the application for permanent residence is refused (a stage 1 negative decision), the following procedures for work permit applications apply:
+If the application for permanent residence is refused (a stage-1 negative decision), the processing officer must take the following steps for the work permit application created in GCMS:

-Note: For negative decisions, the same procedure applies to accompanying family members who submitted an application for a work permit, study permit, temporary resident visa or visitor record extension with the application for permanent residence.
+Note: For negative decisions on the work permit application, the same procedure applies to accompanying family members who submitted an application for a work permit, study permit, temporary resident visa or visitor record extension with the application for permanent residence.
 For example, if the principal applicant is in Canada and the accompanying family members are overseas, the officer will refuse the work permit application for the principal applicant and cancel and refund all overseas temporary residence applications.

 Applicant is inadmissible or non-compliant

-If it is determined that a category A applicant is in Canada and has lost their status or been determined inadmissible, the officer should follow the instructions for assessing the permanent residence application first.
+If it is determined that a gaining experience category applicant is in Canada and has lost their status or been determined inadmissible, the officer should follow the instructions for assessing the permanent residence application first.

-If the officer passes the permanent residence admissibility based on humanitarian and compassionate considerations, they must determine if the issuance of a temporary resident permit (TRP) is warranted to overcome any non-compliance or inadmissibility and allow the applicant to regain their temporary resident status.
+If the officer passes the permanent residence admissibility based on humanitarian and compassionate considerations, they must determine if issuing a temporary resident permit (TRP) is warranted to overcome any non-compliance or inadmissibility and allow the applicant to regain their temporary resident status.

-If the TRP is issued, then the occupation-restricted open work permit may be issued for the same length of time as the TRP.
-However, the work permit is issued under paragraph R207(d) since the applicant has applied for permanent residence and the Minister granted them an exemption under humanitarian and compassionate grounds.
+If the TRP is issued, the OROWP may be issued for the same length of time as the TRP.
+However, the work permit is issued under paragraph R207(d), as the applicant has applied for permanent residence and the Minister granted them an exemption on humanitarian and compassionate grounds.
 The permanent residence application remains in the pilot.

-Since the applicant is still part of the pilot and the work permit is issued under the pilot, the following coding is used: labour market impact assessment (LMIA) exemption code A70.
+Since the applicant is still part of the permanent resident pilot, the work permit should be issued as occupation-restricted, but the following administrative code is used: A70.

 All other coding remains the same.